allegro/allegro.tech/_posts/2015-04-10-elasticsearch-reindex-tool.md

        Segmentation thresholds (only double type)

-`segmentationField`, `segmentationThreshold` and `segmentationPrefixes` are optional parameters, allowing you to divide querying for field with double values or prefix for string field.
+`segmentationField`, `segmentationThreshold` and `segmentationPrefixes` are optional parameters, allowing you to split querying for field with double values or prefix for string field.

 During the reindexing process, progress message is displayed after each scroll query.